-- The level and timing of promotional activity necessary to maintain inventories at appropriate levels. - The timing and amount of any share repurchases by the Company. - The imposition of tariffs on products imported by the Company or its vendors as well as the ability and costs to move production of products to countries from which imported goods are not subject to tariffs. - Potential disruption to the flow of goods in the ports due to reactions made by companies to the potential imposition of tariffs. - The Company's ability to obtain from suppliers products that are in-demand on a timely basis and effectively manage disruptions in product supply or distribution. - Unfavorable trends in fuel costs, foreign exchange rates, foreign labor and material costs, and other factors affecting the cost of products. - The effects of the British decision to exit the European Union and other sources of weakness in the U.K. market, including potential effects on consumer demand, currency exchange rates, and the supply chain. - The effectiveness of the Company's omni-channel initiatives. - Costs associated with changes in minimum wage and overtime requirements. - Ability to attract and retain employees and costs associated with wage pressure in connection with a full employment environment in the U.S and the U.K. - Weakness in the consumer economy and retail industry for the products we sell. - Competition in the Company's markets, including online and including competition from the Company's vendors in the branded footwear market. - Fashion trends, including the lack of new fashion trends or products, that affect the sales or product margins of the Company's retail product offerings. - Weakness in shopping mall traffic and challenges to the viability of malls where the Company operates stores, related to planned closings of department and other stores or other factors, and the extent and pace of growth of online shopping. - Risks related to the potential for terrorist events, especially in malls and shopping districts. - Changes in buying patterns by significant wholesale customers. - Bankruptcies or deterioration in the financial condition of significant wholesale customers or the inability of wholesale customers or consumers to obtain credit.
+- The level and timing of promotional activity necessary to maintain inventories at appropriate levels. - The imposition of additional tariffs on products imported by the Company or its vendors as well as the ability and costs to move production of products to countries in which imported goods are subject to less or no tariffs. - Potential disruption to the flow of goods in the ports due to reactions made by companies to the imposition of tariffs or other reasons. - The Company's ability to obtain from suppliers products that are in-demand on a timely basis and effectively manage disruptions in product supply or distribution. - Unfavorable trends in fuel costs, foreign exchange rates, foreign labor and material costs, and other factors affecting the cost of products. - The effects of the British decision to exit the European Union and other sources of weakness in the U.K. market, including potential effects on consumer demand, currency exchange rates, and the supply chain. - The effectiveness of the Company's omni-channel initiatives. - Costs associated with changes in minimum wage, living wage and overtime requirements. - Ability to attract and retain employees and costs associated with wage pressure in connection with a full employment environment in the U.S. and the U.K. and competitor wage decisions. - Weakness in the consumer economy and retail industry for the products we sell. - Competition in the Company's markets, including online and including competition from the Company's vendors in the branded footwear market. - Fashion trends, including the lack of new fashion trends or products, that affect the sales or product margins of the Company's retail product offerings. - Weakness in shopping mall and other brick-and-mortar venues, traffic and challenges to the viability of these places where the Company operates stores, related to planned closings of department and other stores or other factors, and the extent and pace of growth of online shopping. - Risks related to the potential for terrorist events, especially in malls and shopping districts. - Changes in buying patterns by significant wholesale customers. - Bankruptcies or deterioration in the financial condition of significant wholesale customers or the inability of wholesale customers or consumers to obtain credit. - The timing and amount of any share repurchases by the Company.